 When one of a species’ subpopulations disappears or dies out, it is considered a local extinction.
-Local extinctions strictly refer to the disappearance of a subpopulation in a particular area, habitat or batch of an ecosystem.
+Local extinctions strictly refer to the disappearance of a subpopulation in a particular area, habitat or region of an ecosystem.
 Local extinctions, which occur at the level of subpopulations, do not refer to the total disappearance of a species from all areas or habitats.
 Migrations between habitats helps keep subpopulations from going locally extinct.
-In other words, there is always a chance that a population could go locally extinct due to various pressures in its environment, such as predator species, adverse weather climatological conditions or resource scarcity.
+In other words, there is always a chance that a population could go locally extinct due to various pressures in its environment, such as adverse weather or resource scarcity.

 However, physical connectivity between subpopulations can help prevent local extinctions.
-Migrants, organisms belonging to a subpopulation that travel between habitats allow for subpopulations to interact with other groups (or the metapopulation) within the species.
+Migrants, organisms that travel between habitats, interact with other groups within the species.
 Having interconnectivity between subpopulation groups strengthens the chances of the species surviving by introducing new species members into the habitat.
 Therefore, managing the way that organisms are dispersed over long distances or across different habitats will be a relevant factor in conserving species diversity.

+Conservation practices should consider curating the distribution of subpopulations as they relate to the metapopulation structure.
 If a species subpopulation number is low in a given habitat, then it will likely have a higher chance of going locally extinct.
 However, the arrival of migrants allow for the persistence of a species in a region.
 Connecting organisms or connecting subpopulations in different habitats (or in different locations) allows for an exchange of genes.
 Exchanging genes between subpopulations increases the chances of continued survival of the metapopulation.
-Ipso facto, isolated subpopulations will likely be more vulnerable to local extinctions than subpopulations which are connected to larger group structures (or the metapopulation).
+Isolated subpopulations are more likely to be vulnerable to local extinctions than subpopulations which are connected to larger group structures (or the metapopulation).